fncbook/fnc/book/nonlineqn/rootproblem.md

 {doc}`demos/roots-bessel`
 ````

 Unlike the linear problems of the earlier chapters, the usual situation here is that the root cannot be produced in a finite number of operations, even in exact arithmetic.
-Instead, we seek a sequence of approximations that formally converge to the root, stopping when some member of the sequence seems to be "good enough" (more on that later).
+Instead, we seek a sequence of approximations that formally converge to the root, stopping when some member of the sequence seems to be good enough, in a sense we will clarify later.
 The `NLsolve` package for Julia has a function `nlsolve` for general-purpose rootfinding.

 ## Conditioning, error, and residual